-The DOE environmental restoration (ER) contractor has overall responsibility for the design, implementation/construction, sampling and analysis, operations and maintenance, waste management, and waste disposal associated with the remedy.
+The DOE prime contractor has overall responsibility for the design, implementation/construction, sampling and analysis, operations and maintenance, waste management, and waste disposal associated with the remedy.
 The major activities for this RA are outlined in this section.

-Table 1 is a general list of activities typically governed by contractor procedures.
+Table 2 is a general list of activities typically governed by contractor procedures.
 Procedures referenced in the table are those followed by the current DOE prime contractor.
 The most current versions of all contractor procedures are to be used.
-The quality assurance (QA) project plan (QAPP), RAWP, RDR, and all applicable procedures will be readily available in the field to all project personnel, including subcontractors, either in hard copy or electronic format.
+The quality assurance (QA) project plan (QAPP), RAWP, CFC RDR, and all applicable procedures will be readily available in the field to all project personnel, including subcontractors, either in hard copy or electronic format.
+Procedures have been placed on the DOE prime contractor external website at https://pubdocs.pad.pppo.gov/?dir=SWMU%20211-A%20EISB%20Project.